macalbert/cdk-intro-workshop/README.md

 ## **Next Steps**

 - Clone this repository.
-- Install dependencies using `npm install`.
+- Install dependencies using `pnpm install --frozen-lockfile`.
 - Follow the agenda links to explore each topic in detail.